sadiechi/research/README.md

 Today we made a video graph as a class, I think this is a more important class to reflect on because it wasn't a traditional lecture.
 As a class we were given instruction to create a video chain and then play this at the end.
 Reflective questions: How did you feel as a subject of a video?
 Did you notice your ego?
 How are we evolving with this device?
 How could we draw this activity?
 Did you feel more attachment to the phone than to your image?

 This lesson was based around relational aesthetics, from what I understand this is where art is based or inspired from human relations, or where the concept of the audience and the performer is blurred.
+In our lesson, we created a form (?) of acyclic graph.
+This is a type of graph that has no directed cycles.
+So the graph is still connected by vertices but does not necessarily complete a full loop.
+I thought this was a really interesting lesson and way to learn this concept as a class, although referring to the questions above I can be pretty camera shy so I probably wasn't the best for this activity haha..
+We could definitely draw this activity, as it wouldn't be a closed loop in my opinion with the amount of videos made.